Location: East Of England

-Speciality: Adult Neuro Community
+Speciality: Adult Inpatients

 A lack of provision for speech and language therapists in the north of England has been cited in a new report as one of the factors contributing to the region's children falling behind their southern peers developmentally and academically.